gaonkarr/aws-fis-demo/README.md

 - Expose monitoring, observability & alarm blind spots
 - and more - like Improve recovery time, Improve operational skills The culture .. etc

-There are different phases of Chaos Engineering.
+There are different phases of Chaos Engineering:

 ![Phases of Chaos Engineering](PhasesOfChaosEngineering.png)